Change the Game

 Q: What sports are included in this research?

-A: Sport inclusion covers a broad range of sports including both team sports like basketball and individuals sports such as a cycling, as well as sports which are played competitively, in community settings, or informally such as at drop-ins.
+A: Sport inclusion covers a broad range of sports, including both team sports like basketball and individual sports and athletic pursuits, such as cycling and dance, which are played or performed competitively, in community settings, or informally, such as at drop-ins.
 If it is a sport you can play, it counts!

 Q: How long will the questionnaire take to fill out?